TEST FOR DYSLEXIA

 _____6 .
 Memorizes the overall appearance and sound of the words, but cannot see the individual letters within the words, which causes them to mix up letters or losing the meanings of the words

-We recommend our books for helping students and adults having problems with:
+We recommend our books for students and adults having problems with:

 SPELLING - "Teaching the Dyslexia Student: Spelling and Language Arts"